ayush-garg341/mysql-basics-with-python/mysql_poc/isolation_levels/isolation_levels.md

     - When reading from db, you will only see data that has been committed. ( No dirty reads )
     - When writing to the db, you will only overwrite data that has been committed. ( No dirty writes )
     - This level allows transactions to see only committed changes made by other transactions.
-    - In this we notice that thread2 does not get row id 1 result.
-Why ?
-        - Becuase that row is locked by another Transaction T1.
     - When we see row id 3 in T1, it means that T2 has already been committed.
 To make sure this is happening, we can add a rollback in T2 and check if that still happening.
         - When we rollback in T2, no changes are reflected in T1 and main thread.
     - In this isolation level, you can only read committed changes made by other transactions.
 If a row is locked by another transaction, attempting to select that row will either block until the lock is released or return after a timeout, depending on the database system's configuration.